Information, structure, and relationships conveyed through presentation can be

 programmatically determined or are available in text.
 (Level A)

-This success criterion requires that presentation cannot alone show the info, structure and relationship.
-Also, it stresses that the info, relationship and the presentation must be separated when creating websites.
+This success criterion requires that presentation cannot alone show the information, structure and relationship.
+Also, it stresses that the information, relationship and the presentation must be separated when creating websites.

 What do we mean by presentation?

-A large text which is bolded says “Chapter1: Introduction to Algebra” followed by a blank line and then texts.
+A large text which is bolded says “Chapter 1: Introduction to Algebra” followed by a blank line and then texts.
 What does this signify here?
-The answer is, the text “Chapter1: Intro to Algebra” is visually styled as the section heading of the succeeding paragraphs.
-Does the screen reader user know this info and relationship?
+The answer is, the text “Chapter 1: Introduction to Algebra” is visually styled as the section heading of the succeeding paragraphs.
+Does the screen reader user know this information and relationship?

 On the left side, the label reads “User Name” and on the right side, there is an input field.
 Sighted users understand the purpose or the name of the field as “User Name” through the position.
 While tabbing to the same field, would a blind screen reader user know this?